tardisoft/micronaut-consul-example/README.md

 ## To run acceptance test

-Run Consul ( or use `docker-compose run -f docker-compose-consul.yml`).
+Run Consul ( or use `docker-compose -f docker-compose-consul.yml up -d`).

 Comment out the `@Ignore` from the `AcceptanceSpec.groovy`